checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 | Test retry               | No           |
 | Parallelism and sharding | No           |

+### Success criteria of you Check
+One of the key benefits of using Playwright Test, is that you can split your check into multiple independent test cases, and group them using the `test.describe` function.

+> **Your Checkly check will fail if at least one of the test cases fails.**

 ### Viewing trace files
-When a browser check that uses Playwright Test fails, it will record and make its trace files available via UI.
-This makes it very easy to inspect individual traces and debug tests.
+When a `@playwright/test` test case fails, Checkly will record and make its trace files available via UI.
+This makes it very easy to inspect individual traces and debug failing tests.

 You can download the trace files for manual inspection or view them directly with [trace.playwright.dev](https://trace.playwright.dev).

 ![checkly-pw-traces](https://user-images.githubusercontent.com/3121310/195104010-51f856c1-d2b5-46db-a45c-7411eea2eb1b.gif)

-Note: At the moment, traces are only recorded for failing checks.
+> Note: When you use the editor page, for your convenience,
+> we will always make the trace files available for download and preview, also for passing tests.

 ### Video recordings
-When a browser check that uses Playwright Test fails, it will record a video for each page navigation and make it available in the UI.
+When a `@playwright/test` test case fails, Checkly will record a video for each page navigation and make it available in the UI.

 Here's an example of a Playwright Test script that fails, and provides a video of the test sequence.

 ![checkly-pw-videos](https://user-images.githubusercontent.com/3121310/195104104-79f1abd8-ac85-4453-968f-e9afa3d8f314.gif)

+> Note: When you use the editor page, for your convenience,
+> we will always make the videos available for download and preview, also for passing tests.